Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Introduction

-We further find that the available experimental QPI data are not consistent with the single-component description without fractionalization but are accounted for by the TCFM, evidencing the electron fractionalization.
-We predict another possible evidence for the fractionalization to be observed in the future QPI measurements for the high-energy region.
+We further find that the available experimental QPI data are not consistent with the single-component description without fractionalization but are accounted for by the TCFM.
+Through these integrated spectroscopy analyses, we establish that the electron fractionalization indeed takes place in cuprate superconductors.
+We also predict another possible piece of evidence for the fractionalization to be observed in the future QPI measurements for the high-energy region.

+All in all, our work establishes that the hypothesis of electron fractionalization proposed in Refs.~\cite{sakai16,sakai16PRB,sakai18,imada19} is indeed at work in the integrated-spectroscopy analysis of ARPES and QPI for the real cuprate compound.

 The rest of the paper is organized as follows.
+In Sec.~\ref{sec:model}, we introduce the TCFM Hamiltonian.
+Section \ref{sec:method} explains our method (details of the method are described in Appendix \ref{sec:method_detail}).
 In Sec.~\ref{sec:arpes}, we show the ARPES experimental data.
-In Sec.~\ref{sec:model}, we introduce the TCFM model Hamiltonian.
-Section \ref{sec:method} explains our method (details of the method are described in Appendix).
 The calculated results are presented and their comparison with the experimental data are discussed in Sec.~\ref{sec:result}.
 Section \ref{sec:conclude} is devoted to a summary and outlook.